-A trustee will examine your financial situation and offer your creditors your proposal.
+A licensed insolvency trustee will examine your financial situation and offer your creditors your proposal.
 This proposal may request the creditors to extend how much time you have to pay off the debt or offer them only a certain percentage of the debts owed.
 You may also request to reduce interest payments.
 Sometimes a proposal will request all of these actions be taken.

 Other Benefits of A Consumer Proposal

 Stop Wage Garnishment & Lawsuits

 Once you file a consumer proposal, your wages will stop being garnished and any lawsuits against you by creditors will halt.
 You will also likely be able to keep your assets under the terms of a consumer proposal.

 Walk You Through Each Step of the Process

 You will also be obligated to attend two government mandated financial counselling sessions and potentially attend meetings with your creditors.
 However, its important to know that as an experienced licensed insolvency trustee Dana MacRae will walk you through each step of the process of a consumer proposal in Ontario.